ccarabine/payrollapp/docs/features.md

 ___
 *Option 2* selected from the display payroll menu - 2 Employee pay for week selected <br>

-User will be prompted to enter the payroll week which must be before the current payroll week.
+The user will be prompted to enter the payroll week which must be before the current payroll week.
 After validation, the user will be then prompted to enter the employee number <br>
 If the user has entered incorrectly, an error message will be displayed ‘Invalid employee number, please try again.’<br>
 Then the user will be prompted ‘Do you want to try again? type y or n :’<br>
 If no they will be taken back to the main menu

 There is further validation to check if the employee number has a record in the employee detail sheet.

-If the employee number has been found the employees payroll sheet for the week, the data is displayed
+If the employee number has been found on the employees payroll sheet for the week, the data is displayed

-If there is no record, a error message will be displayed 'No payroll record found for employee number: xx in xx'
+If there is no record, an error message will be displayed 'No payroll record found for employee number: xx in xx'

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information